BenShutt/DataRequest/README.md

 ## Motivation

-This package encourages a design pattern where the configuration of an endpoint is encapsulated into the properties of a structure.
-Similarly to how a SwiftUI `View` works.
+This package encourages a design pattern where the configuration of an endpoint is encapsulated into the properties of a structure, similarly to a SwiftUI `View`.

-It also provides various shorthand.
+There is also some helpful shorthand.

-It adds rather than replaces; direct use of Alamofire (or vanilla `URLSession`) is still recommended.
+It adds rather than replaces; direct use of Alamofire (or vanilla `URLSession`) is still encouraged.

 ## Notes

-The `URLRequestMaker` checks for conformance of `RequestBody` and adds the HTTP body accordingly.
+* The `URLRequestMaker` checks for conformance of `RequestBody` and adds the HTTP body accordingly.
-A `DecodableRequest` is a `URLRequestMaker` with the configuration of a data request defaulted in properties.
+* A `DecodableRequest` is a `URLRequestMaker` with the configuration properties of a data request defaulted.

 ## Uploads